Flights canceled, highways closed as winter storm wallops US

 For the first time since 1989, a blizzard warning was issued for the mountains of Los Angeles, Ventura and Santa Barbara counties, effective from 4 a.m.
 Thursday to 4 p.m.
 Saturday, the National Weather Service said.

-“Nearly the entire population of CA will be able to see snow from some vantage point later this week if they look in the right direction (i.e., toward the highest hills in vicinity),” UCLA climate scientist Daniel Swain tweeted.

-A more than 200-mile (320-kilometer) stretch of Interstate 40 from central Arizona to the New Mexico line closed due to snow, rain and wind gusts of up to 80 mph (129 kph).
+A more than 200-mile stretch of Interstate 40 from central Arizona to the New Mexico line closed due to snow, rain and wind gusts of up to 80 mph.
 More than 8,000 customers were without power in Arizona.

 In the northern U.S. — a region accustomed to heavy snow — the snowfall could be significant.
-More than 18 inches (46 centimeters) may pile up in parts of Minnesota and Wisconsin, the National Weather Service said Wednesday evening.
-According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches (72 centimeters) from Oct.
+More than 18 inches may pile up in parts of Minnesota and Wisconsin, the National Weather Service said Wednesday evening.
+According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches from Oct.
 31 through Nov.
 3, 1991.

-Temperatures could plunge as low as minus 20 degrees Fahrenheit (minus 29 degrees Celsius) Thursday and to minus 25 F (minus 32 C) Friday in Grand Forks, North Dakota.
-Wind chills may fall to minus 50 F (minus 46 C), said Nathan Rick, a meteorologist in Grand Forks.
+Temperatures could plunge as low as minus 20 degrees Fahrenheit on Thursday and to minus 25 F on Friday in Grand Forks, North Dakota.
+Wind chills may fall to minus 50 F, said Nathan Rick, a meteorologist in Grand Forks.

-Wind gusts may reach 50 mph (80 kph) in western and central Minnesota, resulting in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.
+Wind gusts may reach 50 mph in western and central Minnesota, resulting in "significant blowing and drifting snow with whiteout conditions in open areas," the weather service said.

 The weather even prompted about 90 churches in western Michigan to cancel Ash Wednesday services, WZZM-TV reported.